Chart Color Schemes

 Millmerran is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Millmerran's population is around 3,404 as of February 2026.
-This reflects an increase of 181 people since the 2021 Census, which reported a population of 3,223 people.
+Based on AreaSearch's analysis, Millmerran's population is around 3,404 as of Feb 2026.
+This reflects an increase of 181 people (5.6%) since the 2021 Census, which reported a population of 3,223 people.
 The change is inferred from the estimated resident population of 3,328 from the ABS as of June 2024 and an additional 77 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.80 persons per square kilometer.
-Millmerran's growth of 5.6% since the 2021 census exceeded the SA4 region's growth of 5.3%.
-Population growth was primarily driven by overseas migration.
+This population level equates to a density ratio of 0.80 persons per square kilometer, providing ample space per person.
+Millmerran's 5.6% growth since the 2021 census exceeded the SA4 region (5.3%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections are applied where utilized.
-Based on demographic trends and the latest annual ERP population numbers, Millmerran is expected to grow by 204 persons to reach a total of 3,608 by 2041, reflecting an overall gain of 3.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Regarding demographic trends, a population increase just below the median of Australia's regional areas is expected, with the area expected to grow by 204 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 3.8% in total over the 17 years.

 Frequently Asked Questions - Population